 Congress Cultural Fringe

-We have again put together a jam-packed programme of fringe events, all with the focus this year of allowing you to make the most of being able to meet colleagues and friends again in person, in informal settings.
+We have again put together a jam-packed programme of fringe events, all with the focus of allowing you to make the most of meeting colleagues and friends in person, in informal settings.
 Join us for our welcome drinks reception, a series of lunches and the Mindmasters quiz.
 Explore the full programme of events below.

 -